mmallicoat/marshallmallicoat.com/content/in-the-twilight.rst

 :category: Essays

 The telegraph was an early internet, with its own lolcats and leetspeak.
-To people in the future, we probly seem like steampunks: one foot in the last century, carrying our brains around in our pockets like Tamagotchis.
+To people in the future, we probably seem like steampunks: one foot in the last century, carrying our brains around in our pockets like Tamagotchis.